CarbonLDP/carbonldp-js-sdk/doc/README.md

 ```

 Creates a `Carbon.NamedFragment.Class` from the object provided and the slug specified.
-If the slug have the form of a BlankNode id, a `Carbon.Fragment.Class` is created instead.
+If the slug has the form of a BlankNode ID, a `Carbon.Fragment.Class` is created instead.

 *Parameters*